neurobotics-sci/neurobotics-biological-substrate/README.md

 Section 3.
 Getting Started - Ansible codebase deployment
 ========================================================

-Read about neuroscience *grin*
+Read about neuroscience.

 At the least to get this codebase up and running you will need a solid understanding of Linux, some Ansible knowledge, and some Python/PIP knowledge.

 The easiest path is to load up all the functional modules onto one x86-based node and run in a simulated manner for testing and development and then deploy to the edge Jetsons or whatever you choose instead.
-Our future directions is not NVIDIA-centric I assure you *grin*

 Setup your ansible packages, your SSH user keychain and deploy it via ssh-copy-id to <user>@localhost if that is what you are doing, and then dive into the deep end here and see how the water is!